 Later on, we attended a highly acclaimed orchestra performance at Lincoln Center.
 It was indeed a classical performance, but we didn’t know why the musicians swayed in unison while playing their instruments.
 It was distracting and we could not enjoy the music at all.
 We were not sure if they were using their instruments or body to play music.

 After several unpleasant experiences, we realized that everything in this world had degenerated, and even something as refined and sacred as classical music had not been spared.
-While we were shocked by the realization, we were grateful that Northern Academy gives children a place to learn untainted, noble music and perform with grace and elegance.
+While we were shocked by the realization, we were grateful that the school in Middletown gives children a place to learn untainted, noble music and perform with grace and elegance.

-The music lessons taught at Northern Academy are all-encompassing and solid.
+The music lessons taught there are all-encompassing and solid.
 Students not only learn classical music and rehearse for the orchestra, but they also study music theory and train in listening.
 At the same time, they are taught to appreciate other forms of music, such as folk and classical Chinese music.

 My son graduated from junior high this year.
 While selecting a graduation piece, we gained a deeper understanding of what good music is.
 The school required that the piece be classical.
 My son initially chose a piece from a well-known British composer from the last century.
 This piece had been performed by nearly every renowned cellist in modern history.
 It was also considered one of the most popular songs by most people.
 The tune was melancholic and touching.
 When he submitted his choice to the school, the teachers told him it wasn’t appropriate, as it was not considered a classical piece.
 They suggested my son change his piece.